MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/enable-teams-chat.md

 - If you're not using the Sales Hub app, add the settings page to the site map of your app.

 > [!NOTE]
-> Teams settings are in effect<!--note from editor: Suggested.--> across all customer engagement apps.
+> Teams settings are in effect across all customer engagement apps.
 So, whether you enable the preview from the Sales Hub app or a custom app, it will be enabled for all the supported customer engagement apps.

 ### Access settings in Sales Hub